Trigus42/Private-LAN/guide/PiVPN.md

 Insert in /etc/wireguard/wg0.conf below `[Interface]`:

-    PostUp = ip route add from <Your IP - as configured in /etc/dhcpcd.conf> lookup main && ip route add from 10.6.0.0/24 lookup main
+    PostUp = ip rule add from <Your IP - as configured in /etc/dhcpcd.conf> lookup main && ip rule add from 10.6.0.0/24 lookup main
-    PostDown = ip route delete from <Your IP - as configured in /etc/dhcpcd.conf> lookup main && ip route delete from 10.6.0.0/24 lookup main
+    PostDown = ip rule delete from <Your IP - as configured in /etc/dhcpcd.conf> lookup main && ip rule delete from 10.6.0.0/24 lookup main

 ### **Add clients:**